vibhatha/nexoan/choreo/DEPLOYMENT.md

 | 1 | crud-go-build-mnt | Empty Directory (In-Memory) | /home/choreouser/.cache | Go build cache directory |
 | 2 | default-tmp-emptydir | Empty Directory (In-Memory) | /tmp | Temporary files directory |
 | 3 | mnt-go-core-dir | Empty Directory (In-Memory) | /go | Go core directory |

+### Choreo Configs

+When deploying the CRUD service on thing to note is that GRPC services are not exposed through the Gateway in Choreo.
+So we have to choose the `PROJECT_URL` from `Manage`->`Overview` tabs in Choreo console.
+Make sure to extract that URL and use it as the `crudServiceURL` config in both `Update` API and `Query` API services.